-Evaluating and measuring also plays a huge role in creating a winning candidate experience and can be done through sending out feedback surveys to candidates that you recently had an encounter with.
+Evaluating and measuring also plays a huge role in creating a winning candidate experience and can be done by sending out feedback surveys to candidates that you recently had an encounter with.
 This gives you an immediate source of information to improve this work in the long term.

-Delivering a high-quality candidate experience will not only leave you with a 5-star review, but will also automatically gain you ambassadors (regardless of whether the candidate was hired or not).
-As many as 64% of all job seekers with a positive experience are willing to apply again and refer others, something that affects not only your employer brand, but your overall brand reputation.
+Delivering a high-quality candidate experience will not only leave you with a 5-star review but will also automatically gain you ambassadors (regardless of whether the candidate was hired or not).
+As many as 64% of all job seekers with a positive experience are willing to apply again and refer others, something that affects not only your employer brand but your overall brand reputation.

 Another thing to take into consideration is that customers are more likely to turn into candidates, which again legitimizes the fact that it’s all aligned and that the work between marketing and HR is a two-way street.
-Unhappy experiences turns into dissatisfied customers and vice versa.
+Unhappy experiences turn into dissatisfied customers and vice versa.

 The effort you put into it will change the perception people have of your employer brand as well as your overall brand and in a world where opinions are spread like wildfire, there has never been a better time to start.